How To Compose Music for Beginners

 Would you like to learn how to compose music?
 It is fun and rewarding to write sheet music on your own, and it doesn't need to be hard.
 We all have to start somewhere, right?

-Actually, to start making your own music the only thing you need to do is to drum your beat, sing your song, or hum your tune...
+Actually, to start making your own music, the only thing you need to do is to drum your beat, sing your song, or hum your tune...

 Yes, that is creating music, and everyone can do it.
-But if you would like to actually get some tools to create music and to write it with musical notation, then this is the right place!
+But if you also would like to get some tools to create music, and write it with musical notation, then this is the right place!

 All the composition exercises are for beginners.
-Just a few basic music theory concepts are required (see the pre-requisites for each lesson).
+Just a few basic music theory concepts are required (see the pre-requisites for each composing lesson).

-Hopefully the exercises will make you hungry for more!
+Hopefully, the exercises will make you hungry for more!

 In this lesson you will learn how to write a simple melody using a graphic outline, adding pitch, rhythm and finally time signature.
 It is a great and fun exercise to overcome any writing blocks!
 Read more.

 How do you add chords to a melody?
 Finding chords to fit a melody is actually easy if you keep it simple.
 We will look at how to add the three basic chords, the Tonic (I), Subdominant (IV), and Dominant (V), to a short tune.
 Harmonizing a melody is what you need to have the ingredients for a great arrangement.
 Read more.

 Writing a melody and chords in 4 parts is a fun exercise that really makes you feel the power of music composing!

 This is a lesson for beginners who know nothing or little about 4 part harmony.
-The lesson will end with you having a small but great sounding composition that you composed!
+The lesson will end with you having a small but great-sounding composition that you composed!
 Read more.

 Beginning exercises in popular songwriting.
-We'll start by analyzing the way many popular songs are composed, and learn what the different parts in a song are.
+We'll start by analyzing ways many popular songs are composed, and learn about the different parts of a song.

 Songwriting can be so much fun!
-Here is an exercise how to make a song by using the outline of another.
+Here is an exercise on how to make a song by using the outline of another.

 Inspiration to compose music can be found everywhere.
-Here we will take a look at unusual, fun, strange or simply interesting areas where you might find some inspiration for your own compositions!
+Here we will take a look at unusual, fun, strange, or simply interesting areas where you might find some inspiration for your own compositions!